TubaAdrienn/SZFM_2020_1_Softies/documentation/System Design/system_design.md

 Menu bar:
 In the menu bar, the menu items are buttons with the ability to redirect the user to another pages.
-* Category button: Clicking this button the user will open a drop-down menu of categories he could chose from.
+* Category button: Clicking this button the user will open a drop-down menu of categories the user could chose from.
 * Gallery button: Clicking this button the user will be redirected to a page filled with meme pictures.
 * Your liked jokes button: Clicking this button the user will be redirected to a page filled with his  favorite jokes.The jokes are saved here after the user tick the little boxes signed by the text "like".

 Filter box:
-* Ticking this box makes possible for the user to filter the content depending on the audience (child/adult).
+* Ticking this box makes possible for the users to filter the content depending on the audience (child/adult).

 Search bar:
-* The user is able to type here the content he is looking for.
+* The users are able to type here the content what they are looking for.

 More button:
 * Clicking this button the user is able to generate more jokes to the main page.

 Your liked jokes page:
-* Here the user finds the jokes he liked before.
-The user is able to rewind the jokes he liked and with the More button he is able to load more jokes.
-The user is able to go back to the main page or visit the gallery to look for memes.
+* Here the user find the jokes which personally liked before.
+The users are able to rewind the jokes which they liked and with the "More" button they are able to load more jokes.
+The users are able to go back to the main page or visit the gallery to look for memes.

 Gallery page:
-* Here the user finds famous memes.
-Using the More button he is able to load more memes.
-The user is able to go back to the main page or visit the jokes he liked.
+* Here the users find famous memes.
+Using the "More" button they are able to load more memes.
+They are able to go back to the main page or visit the personally liked jokes.

 ## 7. Physical environment